lolow/homepage/content/home/about.md

 # Research

-I am a senior researcher in Integrated Assessment Modelling
+I am a senior scientist
-at the RFF-CMCC European Institute on Economics and the Environment ([EIEE](https://www.eiee.org/)) in Milan in Italy.
+at the RFF-CMCC European Institute on Economics and the Environment ([EIEE](https://www.eiee.org/)), which is part of the Fondazione Centro Euro-Mediterraneo sui Cambiamenti Climatici ([CMCC](https://www.cmcc.it)) in Milan in Italy.
 My research interests include the modelling of human and environmental systems in the context of climate change, the decision making under uncertainty and advances in optimization frameworks.

-In the past, I developed algorithms to couple models of different kind in an optimization framework
-(for example, the coupling of the economy and the climate, the energy system and air pollution).
+In the past, I developed numerical methods to couple models of different kind in an optimization framework (for example, the coupling of the economy and the climate, the energy system and air pollution).
 I also developed an open-source energy system model [ETEM](https://github.com/lolow/leaqweb/blob/master/lib/etem/etem.gms.template) in GAMS and GMPL.

 I currently co-lead the development of the [WITCH model](http://www.witchmodel.org) which aims at assessing climate change impacts and the solutions to takle them.
 I was involved in the implementation of various model components: energy system, economy, land-use, climate, air pollution, mitigation options and impacts.

-My approach in modelling and computer science is the one of a hacker, as [Pekka Himanen](http://pekkahimanen.net) describes the hacker ethic in his seminal book _"The Hacker Ethic and the Spirit of the Information Age"_.

 # Languages